Wisc-Land-Map-Tool/Wisc-Land-Mobile-App/README.md

 If running in the browser, security must be disabled by using --disable-web-security in the url box (Chrome) for making cross origin AJAX calls in our application.

+# Running tests

+To run the tests, go to

+/www/js/test.html

+To see code coverage, check the code coverage check on the tests page.